dsaragih/frontend-compilation/README.md

 Create one location wherein all of my FreeCodeCamp Frontend Libraries projects are stored.
 [Github Pages](https://dsaragih.github.io/frontend-compilation/)

+Completed projects on their individual pages can be found [here](https://github.com/dsaragih/frontend-projects).

 ## Issues

 1. CSS styling for the individual react apps interfere with each other, and they interact differently on each page (presumably because of CSS priorities).
 Causes the styling of the entire page to be a mess.